jbjhjm/jmidiosctrigger/README.md

 ## development

-jmidiosctrigger is implemented using juce framework 7.0.5 and has valid projects for visual studio CE 2022 (C++ 145)
+JMidiOscTrigger is implemented using juce framework 7.0.5 and has valid projects for visual studio CE 2022 (C++ 145)

 ## Helpful resources